Dan Levitan: Philanthropy

 Levitan has acted as a board member to numerous private, public and philanthropic organizations.
 He currently serves as the Vice Chair of the Board of Trustees of Seattle Children’s Healthcare System and Seattle Children’s Hospital and he also serves on the Investment Advisory Committee for Seattle Children’s which oversees over $2B in AUM.
-Levitan is a board member of The Rock Center for Entrepreneurship at Harvard Business School, where he acts as a judge at the annual New Venture Competition.
 Levitan is also chair of Brothers for Life (formerly Hope for Heroism), a charity dedicated to supporting wounded Israeli Defense Force soldiers.

 Personal life

 Levitan married Stacey Rae Winston in a Jewish ceremony at the St. Regis Hotel in Manhattan.
 They have two children together.